 With Winnipeg First Aid, prospective trainees in first aid, cardiopulmonary resuscitation (CPR), and automated external defibrillator (AED) can easily sign up for their preferred training course.
-Training courses offered by Winnipeg First Aid are divided into three levels (A, C, and HCP) but trainees may also enroll in special classes such as stand-alone classes for CPR and refresher courses for expired or near-expiry certifications.
+Training courses offered by Winnipeg First Aid are divided into three levels (A, C, and HCP) but trainees may also enroll in special classes such as stand-alone classes for CPR and refresher courses for expiring or near-expiry certifications.
 The rates offered for these courses are the most competitive in Winnipeg, not only for the low cost for training but for high quality education offered by its trainers.

 Frequently Asked Questions (FAQs)

 How much will the training be?

 Winnipeg First Aid offered the most competitive rates in the market.
 You get the best training at the price you can afford for the type of training course you will be enrolled in.
 All expenses incurred by the trainee are itemized to prevent additional “invisible costs” seen in other training service providers.

 What kind of classes does Winnipeg First Aid offer?

 Winnipeg First Aid has three levels of training courses available: CPR Level “A” offers basic CPR and AED training for adult and child victims, CPR Level “C” offers basic CPR and AED training for adult, child, and infant victims, along with basic first aid, and CPR Level “HCP” which offers comprehensive CPR and AED training for health-care providers.
 Special classes such as those that focus on one topic only are also offered.